a-ctor/NativeMock/README.md

 # NativeMock

-A .NET 5 library that allows you to mock native function using custom interfaces.
+A .NET 5/.NET Framework 4.6.2 library that allows you to mock native function using custom interfaces.

-Lets say you have a dependency on a native function:
+Lets say you have a dependency on the following native function:

 ```c#
 [DllImport("test.dll")]
 public static extern int MyExternalFunction([MarshalAs (UnmanagedType.LPUTF8Str)] string s);
 ```

-You can either load the native DLL in your tests or create a custom native DLL for testing purposes. *NativeMock* simplifies such scenarios by allowing you to mock native function calls in a straightforward manner.
+To test your code you have to deal with this dependency.
+Common solutions are loading the actual DLL in your tests or creating a custom DLL just for testing purposes.
+Both solutions are tedious and make testing harder.

+*NativeMock* simplifies such scenarios by allowing you to mock native function by intercepting calls to the actual DLL.
+It also supports loading dummy DLLs that can be used instead of the actual DLL.

 ## Example

 The following example shows how you can test the previous native function.
 To simplify testing a mocking framework can be used.
 The following example assumes the *NUnit* unit test framework together with *Moq* as mocking framework, but neither are required.
-You can use the tools you like most.

 ```c#
 [NativeMockInterface ("test.dll")]